RyanBabou/Assignments/data structure/Assignment13.md

 # Assignment 13
 ## Task
-1. The space complexity is O(N^2) because the function creates a new array that can grow to hold about N × (N − 1) new strings, which is proportional to N^2.
+1. The space complexity is O(N^2) because the function creates a new array that can grow to hold about N * (N − 1) new strings, which is proportional to N^2.
-2. The space complexity is O(N) because the function creates a new array (newArray) that stores all N elements from the original array.
+2. The space complexity is O(N) because the function creates a new array that stores all N elements from the original array.
 3.
  ```text
   function reverseInPlace(array) {